plone/plone.restapi-client/docs/actions/content.md

-# Content Types
+# Content

-Get all standard Plone content representations.
+Get the data for a specific content given its path.

 ## Get Content

-### Query function
+### Query options function

-Use the `getContentQuery` function to get the query for fetching the content at a given path.
+Use the `getContentQuery` function to get the query options object for fetching the content at a given path.

 ### Hook